 This water flosser is a mechanical device which means you won’t need electricity to use it.
 You’ll find this product very easy to install because you’ll only have to connect the water separator and the nozzle to any faucet nearby your sink.
 However, this also means that you will need a dedicated faucet for this device if you don’t want to repeat the process of installation.

 You can also share the device with your family because this product comes with three spout heads and three brush heads.
 We also found that it does have a modicum amount of pressure to thoroughly clean the sides and the in-betweens of your mouth and gums.
 The nozzle allows up to 2,100 pulses of water every minute to flow directly into the water flosser’s spouts or tips.
-But, since the product operates mechanically, you may struggle finding the right amount of pressure you need since it does not have direct pressure setting controls present in more expensive models.
+But, since the product operates mechanically, you may struggle with finding the right amount of pressure you need since it does not have the direct pressure setting controls present in more expensive models.

 Since this water flosser is powered by the faucet, you’ll be able enjoy unlimited water flossing time without the need to refill any tank.
 Plus, you also get to save some electricity.

 - Has sufficient pressure for flossing (2,100 pulses of water/minute)

 - Comes with 3 spout heads and 3 brush heads